What is NoSQL?

 Graph Databases – This format is primarily for data represented in a graph, such as road maps and public transportation information.
 The graphs store data in edges and nodes.
 Nodes generally contain information about people, places, and things, while edges store relational information between the nodes.
 Using a graph database enables quick identification of data relationships.

 Wide-Column Databases – A wide-column database stores information in columns instead of rows.
 The columns form subgroups, and columns in the same family or cluster can contain different data types.
 Databases with columns read data more efficiently, and each column has a dynamic schema and isn’t fixed in a table.
-If you want to store a large amount of data, you’ll likely want to consider using wide-column databases.
+If you want to store large data, you’ll likely want to consider using wide-column databases.

 Key-Value Databases – With the simplest format, key-value databases only have two columns containing keys and values.
 More extensive data models are sometimes extensions of the key-value database, which uses the associative array as the basic data model.
 Data also comes in a collection of key-value pairs, and each key never appears more than once in each collection.
 Important features of this type of database include simplicity, speed, and scalability.